Anatomy of the Zog Schema

 logic for a variable of a given type.
 For example:

-stringSchema := z.String().Min(3).Required().Trim() // A zog schema that represents a required string of minimum 3 characters and will be trimmed for white space
+stringSchema := z.String().Trim().Min(3).Required() // A zog schema that represents a required string which will first be trimmed then a test to ensure it has 3+ characters will be ran.

 userSchema := z.Struct(z.Schema{"name": stringSchema}) // a zog schema that represents a user struct.
 Also yes I know that z.Schema might be confusing but think of it as the schema for the struct not a ZogSchema